 1.4 Connectedness on social media

-The need to belong theory (Baumeister & Leary, 1995) posits that people are motivated to acquire social connections and memberships to obtain optimal functioning.
+The need to belong theory (Baumeister & Leary, 1995) posits that people are biologically predisposed to acquire and maintain social connections.
 Drawing from the need to belong theory, social connectedness refers to the feelings of affiliation associated with belonging to a social network (Lee et al., 2001).
 Social connectedness can be measured objectively through the quantity, frequency, and quality of social contacts, it can also be measured through the perceived feeling of meaningful connection with others at an interpersonal level (Lee et al., 2001).
 Past empirical work found that social connectedness was associated with psychological and physical well-being (Brown et al., 2003; Lee & Robbins, 1998) and lower levels of psychological distress caused by social evaluation (Heinrichs et al., 2013).
-At a neural level, self-reported daily social interactions were associated with attenuated neural activation in the ACC during social exclusion (Eisenberger et al., 2007).
+At a neural level, self-reported daily social interactions were associated with attenuated neural activation in the ACC during social exclusion with the cyberball task (Eisenberger et al., 2007).
 Together, these studies highlight that offline social connectedness could serve a protective role in reducing neural and psychological responses to stressful social situations.

 In addition to social connectedness within traditional offline networks, individuals can also derive social connectedness through online social networks, such as Facebook networks (Grieve et al., 2013).
 Similar to offline social connectedness, connectedness on social media has been associated with reduced depression, anxiety, and stress, as well as greater subjective well-being (Grieve et al., 2013), and greater levels of relational closeness with friends (Ledbetter et al., 2011).
 Together, these studies suggest that social media platforms could serve as a medium through which individuals develop and maintain social relationships and connectedness, which may lead to a number of downstream benefits, such as lower levels of psychological stress caused by social exclusion.